shoppingwang/shoppingwang.github.io/_posts/2017-02-07-mysql-common-usage.markdown

 WHERE
     table_name = 'employees'
         AND table_schema = 'employees';
-show columns from employees from employees;
+SHOW COLUMNS FROM employees FROM employees;

 DESC employeees.employees;
 ```